How do i pay voluntary ni contributions to hmrc

 1. Determine your eligibility: Before making voluntary contributions, make sure you are eligible.
 To be eligible, you must have reached the state pension age but not yet reached the age to claim your state pension.

-See also How to draw crystals
+See also How to adjust a kitchen cupboard door

 2. Check your contribution record: It is important to check your contribution history to assess if you need to fill any gaps in your NI record.
 This can be done by contacting the HM Revenue and Customs (HMRC) and requesting your National Insurance Statement.